D, the son would love Miliki. Unfortunately, it’ll be many, many years before he’s granted entry into this members-only club.

 But on that Tuesday afternoon, I saw through D’s eyes and in an instant, I fell in love with Miliki and orange light.
 Look, if I have to talk about the one thing that stirs my soul in an instant, no-words-needed, immediate sense, it has to be beauty.
 Of word, thought, deed, design, place, time, season, just beauty.
 Beauty in the way things are expressed, words are spoken, desires are shared, beauty in the landscape, on a plate, and by God on the walls.

-We walked up steps from the glass-lit, white-walled ground floor into this stunning, wood paneled 1st floor haven.
-Walls lines with frames posters of Fela, from the London underground, Poetry by women, photographs of Nina, beautiful orange lamps all set in the most unobstrusive manner ever.
+We walked up steps from the glass-lit, white-walled ground floor into this stunning, wood-paneled 1st-floor haven.
+Walls lined with framed posters of Fela, from the London underground, Poetry by women, photographs of Nina, beautiful orange lamps all set in the most unobtrusive manner ever.

 I had a nice enough tall drink – a mojito.
 I asked for the rum to be dialed back and the sweet upped and so my glass came with a sandy bottom of sugar which I stirred.